 If you know your IPD, the table below shows which lens spacing setting we suggest.

 |IPD Range||Lens Spacing Setting|

 |61 mm or smaller|| 1 (narrowest, 58 mm)|

 Keep in mind that these are only suggestions, particularly if your IPD is on or near the edge of each lens spacing setting’s suggested range.
 The best setting for you can depend on numerous factors, including things that can change with each use, like where a piece of content has you directing your gaze or how the headset is positioned on your face when you put it on.
 Don't hesitate to try a different lens spacing setting to see if it improves image clarity for you.

-To change the IPD on your Oculus Quest: gently move the slider on the bottom left side of the headset from left, then right.
+To change the IPD on your Oculus Quest, gently move the slider on the bottom left side of the headset from the left to the right.